9brada6/tabs-with-posts/development.md

 - Remove order from orderby that does not depend, like post__in

+- In author setting, and maybe in all other, when searching for an author and selecting with arrows/mouse hover, no css indication of the element selected is done.

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.

 ### Plugins